RobinSrimal/RobinSrimal.github.io/aboutme.md

 Welcome to my portfolio site.

-While pursuing my PhD in philosophy I worked for a company My name is Robin Srimal and I am currently studying Data Science and Machine Learning at Lambda School.

-This website will contain the projects I worked on during my time at Lambda.
-Please check them out and feel free to contact me.
+While pursuing my PhD in philsophical anthropology I became increasingly interested in the topics of AI and Machine Learning.
+I started taking courses on Udemy to gain proficiency in Python and an insight into how machines "think" (or think?).

+Finally I decided to go all in and join the Machine Learning and Data Science track at LambdaSchool - a 9 months fully remote coding bootcamp.

+During this time I was lucky enough to collaborate with some outstanding developers and the fruit of these cooperations along with a few solo projects are displayed on this portfolio site.